lematjournal/lemat_client/README.md

 ## The Concept

-An artistic/academic "do-ocracy" where anyone can be an editor.
-Artists, writers and the editors themselves submit their pieces to the journal, when enough pieces accumulate editors will vote on submissions.
-Voting requires leaving a comment, providing adequate reason for the vote.
-Comments are moderated by an admin (a rotating position) to ensure that fair reasons are given.
-Voting will take place within a limited time frame, if time elapses then editors who didn't vote lose a small percentage of their voting power.
-Editor's voting weight is determined by participation in voting cycles, so if an editor is absent through several voting blocks the wieght of their vote decreases.
-Voting power can be increased to 100% again by participation.
-In a given voting cycle, an editor will have the weight of their vote increased to 150% to allow editors an opportunity to highlight their tastes in a given issue.
+A theory/art journal "do-ocracy" where anyone can be an editor.
+Artists, writers and the editors themselves submit their pieces to the journal.
+When enough pieces accumulate editors will vote on submissions.

+The basic idea is that it is easy to participate in the voting process and the longer one stays involved the more their vote counts.
+Voting takes place in the span of a few weeks.
+Editor's voting weight is determined by participation in previous voting cycles and increases slightly overtime.
+Periodically, an editor will have the weight of their vote doubled to allow editors an opportunity to highlight their tastes and showcase their work in a given issue.

+## Technical Shit

+Angular 1 app recently refactored to es6 and "componentized" in a React inspired style in an attempt to prepare for Angular 2.

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `gulp build` for building and `gulp watch` for preview.

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Uninstalled test suite after refactor.
+Tests coming soon.